Tissington: History

 As of March 2021, and since 1989, the owner of the village was Sir Richard FitzHerbert, 9th Baronet who resides at Tissington Hall.
 In an interview, he said that 45 of the properties were rented out and that tenants farmed the 2,000 acres around the Hall which operates some corporate events and weddings.

+On 1 April 2009 the parish was abolished and merged with Lea Hall to form "Tissington & Lea Hall".

 Notable buildings

 In the centre of the village is Tissington Hall, the seat of the FitzHerberts.
 A Jacobean building built in 1609 by Francis FitzHerbert, replacing an earlier moated manor house, it is a Grade II* listed building.
 The owner was awarded the Bledisloe Gold Medal "for estate management by the Royal Agricultural Society" in 2006.

 The parish church of St Mary opposite the hall has a Norman tower and font.
+The font is thought to depict a scene from the legend of Saint Beorhthelm of Stafford.

 The majority of the other buildings in the village are built in the local vernacular style, of which around 70% are listed buildings.

 Well dressings

 An estimated 50,000 people visit the village to view its well dressings each year.
 Six wells (Children's Well, Coffin Well, Hall Well, Hands Well, Town Well and Yew Tree Well) are decorated during the week of Ascension Sunday with pictures formed by pressing flower petals and other organic materials into a clay substrate.
 The pictures are usually on a Biblical theme reflecting current events or anniversaries.
 This tradition is often cited to date back at least to 1348, following the village’s escape from the Black Death, which the villagers attributed to the purity of the water in its wells.